mindgruve/mg-reverse-proxy/README.md

 MG-Reverse-Proxy provides a bridge between your application and the Symfony HTTP Cache.
 It works by transforming the output buffer and headers created by your application into a Symfony Reponse object that the can be intellegently cached.

+In general, MG-Reverse-Proxy will cache responses that are set to PUBLIC and have a non-zero MAX-AGE, and will only cache 'safe' HTTP methods.
+There are many methods available to customize your response headers provided by the Symfony Response Object.

 Since MG-Reverse-Proxy is a simple wrapper around the Symfony HTTPCache, the documentation provided by Symfony will be helpful in understanding the internals of  MG-Reverse-Proxy.
 For more information on the Symfony HTTPCache see: http://symfony.com/doc/current/book/http_cache.html

-## HTTP Caching Overview
-In general, MG-Reverse-Proxy will cache responses that are set to PUBLIC and have a non-zero MAX-AGE, and will only cache 'safe' HTTP methods.
-There are many methods available to customize your response headers provided by the Symfony Response Object.

 ## Use Cases
 Content heavy sites are a good candidate for MG-Reverse-Proxy.
 You can customize the cacheability